Skip to Content

 Trust me, it’s NEVER a problem to have extra time in Italy, as there is sooo much to see.

-If you want to stay in the same area of Italy, some other things to do in Northern Italy include eating all the food and drinking all the wine, as well as soak up the history that permeates seemingly every little town in Italy.
+If you want to stay in the same area of Italy, some other things to do in Northern Italy include eating all the food and drinking all the wine, as well as soaking up the history that permeates seemingly every little town in Italy.

-Another city that’s not far and deserves some time on your Northern Italy road trip is Bologna (and yes, it’s my hometown, but everyone who visits says so so it’s not just my bias talking!).
+Another city that’s not far and deserves some time on your Northern Italy road trip is Bologna (and yes, it’s my hometown, but everyone who visits says so, so it’s not just my bias talking!).

 READ ALSO: